Jc2k/agentless/README.md

 # AGENTLESS

-A simple microservice that allows:

- * an SSH key to be shared but without comprising it
- * all use of an SSH key to be audit logged

-Access to the private key can be revoked by blocking access to this service.
+This codebase implements ssh-agent as a microservice.
+This simple codebase allows the use of an SSH key without an end user possessing its private key.
+This might be useful if:

+ * You have devops / CD deployment tooling and don't really want to commit private keys alongside the configuration for them.

+ * You want to capture an audit event every time a private key is used

+ * You want to store private keys for some systems in a more secure environment (different physical security, use of HSM or other hardware crypto, etc) and provide restricted access to them.

+ * You have shared cloud infrastructure where each user doesn't have their own account

 **WARNING**: Don't use this when multiple user accounts with multiple SSH keys is more appropriate - which is most of the time!!

 # How

-agentless works by providing an API for generating SSH private keys and the same API that an SSH Agent would provide.
-It is effectively an SSH Agent on the network, but where the user of the SSH key has no access to the underlying private key.
+The user installs a client which implements the ssh agent protocol.
+This client listens on a unix socket and forwards any authentication challenges to agentless via the `/api/v1/keys/1/sign` endpoint.
+The local ssh agent client has no access to the secret material.

 # Background